jverne/jverne.github.io/_posts/2015-10-14-wherein-the-author-attempts-to-not-learn-python.md

 Then again, I am still pretty good at short, intense learning sessions.
 Maybe the key is to try and converge some of those interests and hobbies so they reinforce each other.
 I mean, there is an obvious connection between robotics and Python.
 And both of these could lead to actual employment doing both in this town.
 So those reinforce each other.
 [SDR](http://www.arrl.org/software-defined-radio), Amateur Radio, and Python are also pretty commonly found together.
 Python and Quality Time with my Kid is still a thing.

 Uh.
 Ok.
-Apparently, I just still concentrate on Python.
+Apparently, I should just continue to concentrate on Python.
 Maybe I _will_ schedule time in my calendar to work on a Python project.